AlexAti/superformulau-test/README.md

 - Slider panel
   - Make sliders logarithmic
   - Add a big viewer for the selected one on the panel
+  - Sort sliders and separate pos and hue from params
-  - Sort sliders so they dont jump
+  - Fix sliders so they dont jump
   - add a copy svg / download svg option
 - Creature
   - see if line jump is an error and then fix